Signed in as:

 * This is an assigned model number

-Only two grades were offered in a nickel pinstripe pattern, identical except for the jewel counts.
+The Model 24 consisted of mostly marked Seth Thomas and Centennial pieces, along with a half-dozen contract grades in two jewel counts.
 As always, the factory considered two-tone and nickel to be the same.
-No gilt examples have been reported.
+No gilt examples have been reported, but private labels have turned up.

 The only known grade assignment was in the 1913 catalog, where the Grades 320 and 322 were labelled as 6-size movements.
 They were listed along with the 12-size Model 22 and 16-size Model 21, the other two watches making up the Centennial line, which is another reason to think this may be the advertised 4-size watch.
 Whatever their real size, they were included in the 1914 Supplement, the last known pocket watch catalog at full price, and 50% off in the 1915 Catalog.
 Private labels and six contract grades were produced along with those marked for the factory.